chunkyguy/chunkyguy.github.io/_posts/2021-01-03-cpp-for-swift-devs.md

 </tr></tbody>
 </table>

-In C++ subclasses need to be more explicit that Swift.
-Consider this
+In C++ subclasses need to be more explicit than Swift.

 <table>
 <thead><tr><th>Swift</th><th>C++</th></tr></thead>